pabloazurduy/pabloazurduy/README.md

 ## usage
 both models in the example are in `model.py` module, the helper described in the article is in `helpers.mip`.
 The result plots are in the `result\` folder.

-some of the ecuations latex code used in the article are in the `model.latex` file
+some of the equations latex code used in the article are in the `model.tex` file